The Issue

 More broadly, a functional community-based feedback mechanism for the RETI project has been established.
 This includes a toll-free line and a smartphone for capturing community complaints and feedback, and distributing registration forms for complaints and feedback to community-based facilitators and project staff.
 It has received 2,717 applications from young people for vocational skills training and work-based learning in Yumbe, Koboko, and Terego districts, and identified 91 local artisans to provide these training and learning opportunities.

-The program is implemented through a consortium of nine partners, including three universities namely, Muni University, Gulu University, and Bishop Stuart; and six non-university partners, namely, DanChurchAid, Finn Church Aid, Community Empowerment for Rural Development, PALM Corps, Meeting Point Kitgum, and Young African Refugees for Integral Development.
-The Consortium led by Muni University has vast knowledge and experience in working on skilling initiatives based on market needs.
+The program is implemented through a consortium of nine partners, including three universities: Muni University, Gulu University, and Bishop Stuart, as well as six other partners: DanChurchAid, Finn Church Aid, Community Empowerment for Rural Development, PALM Corps, Meeting Point Kitgum, and Young African Refugees for Integral Development.
+The Consortium is led by Muni University, and together, the partners have vast knowledge and experience in working on skilling initiatives based on market needs.

-DCA through its goal of “Building Resilient Communities“, focuses on building the economic, social, and environmental resilience of marginalized communities by increasing their production, income, and employment opportunities.
-DCA economically empowers marginalized young people (women and men aged 18-35 years) by equipping them with marketable skills that enable them to become competitive in the workplace.
+Through the goal of “Building Resilient Communities“, DCA focuses on building the economic, social, and environmental resilience of marginalized communities by increasing their production, income, and employment opportunities.
+DCA economically empowers marginalized young people by equipping them with marketable skills that enable them to become competitive in the workplace.

 About this project